Jereanny14/jereanny14.github.io/README.md

-In this proyect i using the internet and others sites, all information is legal and it is whith educational endings. the tipe of analisis i use is a prescritip analisis i use pasta datad whit recentli datas tofound many solutions. this proyect is ended an publish.
+In this proyect i using the internet and others sites, all information is legal and it is whith educational endings. the tipe of analisis i use is a prescritip analisis i use past datad whit recentli datas to found many solutions. this proyect is ended an publish.

                                                           #CREDITS